THE TAKE-IT-EASY ICE CREAM

 Remove from the heat and pour it into a large, heatproof bowl.

-Add the cold liquids: add the rest of the cold milk (215 g; 7.6 oz; ¾ cup) and all the
+Add the cold liquids and vanilla extract: add the rest of the cold milk (215 g; 7.6 oz; ¾ cup), all the cold heavy cream (585 g; 20.6 oz), and the vanilla extract (2 tablespoons) and stir thoroughly to combine.

 Prepare the ice cream maker according to the manufacturer’s instructions.

-Churn: with the machine running, pour the ice cream mixture through the canister and into the ice cream maker
+Churn: with the machine running, pour the ice cream mixture through the canister and into the ice cream maker.
+Leave to churn until fluffed up and creamy; depending on your ice cream maker, this can take anywhere from 30-60 minutes.

 Put in the freezer to set: before serving the ice cream or moving it to a container for storing, you have to put it in the freezer to set.
 To do so, turn off the ice cream maker and: